-When aggregating reported participating and estimated non-participating person counts across projects in the CoC, people who use more than one project within a CoC will be counted more than once.
+When estimating aggregated person counts across participating and non-participating projects in the CoC, people who use more than one project within a CoC will be counted more than once.
 To correct for this overcounting, we calculate the percentage of people overlapping in projects in a fully participating CoC and estimate this percentage for CoCs not fully participating.
 We then adjust the CoC-level person count by this project-overlap percentage.